Dropsource/monarch/monarch/README.md

 You could also add stories inside your `lib` directory.
 The only requirement is that story files should end in `*_stories.dart`.

-Stories files don't need a dependency on monarch.
-Since stories are just functions that return a widget they can re-used from tests.
+Stories are just functions that return a `Widget`.
+Therefore, your stories code doesn't require a dependency to Monarch.
+Also, since stories are plain functions, they can be re-used from your widget tests.

 ### Run the task runner to see your stories
 The monarch_task_runner will prepare your stories so you can use them in the